Jasmit22/LibraryInventory/README.md

 ## Walkthrough 2c: Add a Book to the System Manually

-1. Click Add Book on the left bar or press Alt (or Option ⌥ on Mac) + A
+1. Click "Add Book" on the left bar or press Alt (or Option ⌥ on Mac) + A
-2. Enter random information in the required fields
+2. Enter random information in the required fields, except the ISBN field
 3. Enter 9780525559474 in the ISBN
 4. Click "Add Book" (green button) at the bottom right of the screen and a confirmation message will appear with a summary of the information you entered.
 From here you have 3 options:
    - a.
 Click "Go to Book Search" and follow the steps in from **Walkthrough 1** to search for the book you just added
    - b.
 Click "Add Another Book" to restart this walkthrough for another book
    - c.
 Click "Keep Editing" to modify or fix any mistakes that might have been made

+## Walkthrough 3: Remove a Book from the System

+1. Click "Remove/Edit Book" on the left bar or press Alt (or Option ⌥ on Mac) + R or E
+2. Follow Step 2 from **Walkthrough 1**
+3. Click on a book you wish to remove and a pop-up will appear with the book's information and an option to "Save" or "Remove"
+4. Click "Remove", a conformation pop-up with a messsage will to make sure you want to continue with the action
+5. Click "Remove", another confirmation pop-up will appear to confirm the suucessful removal of the book you selected
+6. Click the "X" on the top right or click outside the pop-up to close it
+7. Use Book Search Feature to verify your deletion (this doesnt work lol)